 The pros of k-means is that it is simple, highly flexible, and efficient.
 The simplicity of k-means makes it easy to explain the results in contrast to artificial neural networks or support vector machines.
 The flexibility of k-means allows for easy adjust if there are problems.
 Lastly, the efficiency of k-means implies that the algorithm is good at segmenting a dataset.

-Some drawbacks to k-means is that it does not allows develop the most optimal set of clusters and that the number of clusters to make must be decided before the analysis.
-When doing the analysis, the k-means algorithm will randomly selecting several different places from which to develop clusters.
+Some drawbacks to k-means are that it does not allow to develop the most optimal set of clusters and that the number of clusters to make must be decided before the analysis.
+When doing the analysis, the k-means algorithm will randomly select several different places from which to develop clusters.
 This can be good or bad depending on where the algorithm chooses to begin at.
 From there, the center of the clusters is recalculated until an adequate “center” is found for the number of clusters requested.

-There are statistical tools that measure within group homogeneity and with group heterogeneity.
+There are statistical tools that measure within-group homogeneity and with group heterogeneity.
 In addition, there is a technique called a dendrogram.
-The results of a dendrogram analysis provides a recommendation of how many clusters to use.
+The results of a dendrogram analysis provide a recommendation of how many clusters to use.
 However, calculating a dendrogram for a large dataset could potential crash a computer due to the computational load and the limits of RAM.

 K-means is an analytical tool that helps to separate apples from oranges to give you one example.
 If you are in need of labeling examples based on the features in the dataset this method can be useful.